- WHERE TO STAY

 After the monument continue uphill, we are now on our way to the third and final monument - the Air Forces Memorial.

-After about 750m the path descends to some woods, you will see a style, your entrance to the woods.
+After about 750m the path descends to some woods, you will see a stile, your entrance to the woods.
 Within the woods the path is very well defined.
 After a while there is a major fork in the path, it doesn't really matter which one you take, the right hand fork is slightly shorter.

 The Air Forces Memorial at Runnymede commemorates by name over 20,000 airmen and women who were lost in the Second World War during operations from bases in the United Kingdom and North and Western Europe, and who have no known graves.
 They served in Bomber, Fighter, Coastal, Transport, Flying Training and Maintenance Commands, and came from all parts of the British Commonwealth.

 The names in their thousands are inscribed on panels in a courtyard.
 The memorial (see picture right) is at the top of the hill with fine views over Runnymede and beyond.
 There are tributes at all times, but at times of anniversaries like D Day the tributes can be quite moving.

 In reflective thought, retrace your steps down the lane.
 If you want to go directly back to the start, when you come to the path you climbed take it again but all the way down onto Runnymede meadow.
 If you're game for a nice walk keep going down the lane as it gently descends.

 Follow the left bank of the pond.
 After a while you enter a small clump of woodland and the path becomes a boardwalk.
 The boardwalk turns and crosses the northern tip of Langham Pond.
 On the other side of the pond, our route is indistinct.
 If you've good sight you may see our goal, a style by a footpath sign over by the road in the far distance.
 If not, set off at about an angle of 20 degrees to straight ahead across the meadow - the sign and style will eventually come into view.